pytorch/pytorch/docs/source/control_flow_cond.rst

 .. warning::

-    `torch.ops.higher_order.cond` is a prototype of torch.cond as part of torch.export release.
+    `torch.ops.higher_order.cond` is a prototype feature in PyTorch, included as a part of the torch.export release.
     Using torch.ops.higher_order.cond directly is not recommended.
+Please look forward to a more stable implementation in a future version of PyTorch.

 `torch.ops.higher_order.cond` conditionally applies `true_fn` or `false_fn`.
 It can logically be seen as